Is your computer haunted? No, it’s probably malware

 What is malware?

-Malware is malicious software that is specifically designed to harm, exploit, or perform other nefarious activities on a device, network, service, or computer program.
+Malware—short for malicious software—is specifically designed to harm, exploit, or perform other nefarious activities on a device, network, or software.
 Cybercriminals deploy malware in different ways, often with the end goal of either stealing information or damaging a computer system for monetary gain.

-Signs your computer may be "haunted" by malware
+6 Signs your computer may be haunted by malware

 2. Slow performance: Sudden and unexplained slowdowns, even if you aren’t running heavy programs, may fill you with dread.